Promote Social Justice for Vulnerable Populations

 Besides the Bachelor of Social Work program, the School of Education & Human Services also offers a Bachelor of Social Work Honors program.
 This option gives you the opportunity to gain off-campus research experience and complete a thesis.

-You also have the option to declare a minor to complement your social work major.
-Two minors are available:
+You also have the option to declare a minor to complement your social work major:

 What will your experience as a social work major look like with UM-Flint?
 We’ve developed major maps to help you learn what to expect during each stage of your studies.
 These maps share year-by-year information like class selection, extracurricular opportunities, career preparation, and more.
 Download the map and start charting your course to success.